lightstep/opentelemetry-prometheus-sidecar/README.md

 #### Resources

-Use the `--resource.attribute=KEY=VALUE` flag to add additional resource attributes to all exported timeseries.
+Use the `--destination.attribute=KEY=VALUE` flag to add additional resource attributes to all exported timeseries.

-Use the `--resource.use-meta-labels` flag to add discovery meta-labels to all exported timeseries.
+Use the `--destination.use-meta-labels` flag to add discovery meta-labels to all exported timeseries.

 #### Filters